A System on the Brink

 "This cat has been losing consciousness.
 Two 24 hours Holters missed every episode.
 Around forty Kardia ECGs were reviewed, but every faint produced indecipherable data."

-Sasha, a 3-year-old Persian cat was repeatedly losing consciousness at home.
+Shasha, a 3-year-old Persian cat was repeatedly losing consciousness at home.
 Emergency, specialist and cardiology work-up, including repeated ECGs in-clinic, and Holter and Kardia monitoring at-home, failed to identify the cause

-Sasha was put on meds for her heart, but deteriorated dramatically within 48h.
+Shasha was put on meds for her heart, but deteriorated dramatically within 48h.
 With loss of consciousness continuing, her team reached out to Sonus to capture her heart during fainting episodes

 Sonus reframed the case, redirected care, and avoided escalating the wrong diagnostic path — preventing a fatal outcome